 BROWN UNIVERSITY

-MRI RESEARCH FACILITY ASSENT ADDENDUM [Ages 7-14]
+MRI RESEARCH FACILITY ASSENT FORM [Ages 7-14]

 Research Study Title: <Study Title>

-[For multi-assent studies: List the sub-title that identifies the specific population or activity covered by this assent.]

-Additional Information

-Version <#>, Date: <date>
+[Version #, Date]

+What is an MRI?

-This study uses a big machine that takes pictures of your <body part> called an MRI scanner.
+This study uses a big machine that takes pictures of your <body part> called a Magnetic Resonance Imaging scanner, or an MRI scanner.
 In the MRI scanner you will lie down on a table that slides inside a tunnel.
 You will have to be very still the whole time you are in the tunnel, so the pictures being taken aren’t blurry.

+What will I be asked to do?

 The MRI scanner uses strong magnets so you will need to make sure you don’t have anything metal on you, like a belt, jewelry, hair clips, pins, or anything that might be in your pockets.
 We might ask you to change into special clothes and wash your face, just to make sure there is no metal anywhere on you.
 If you have braces on your teeth, you might not be able to go in the MRI scanner.

 [If applicable, include for brain scans: You will wear a special helmet on your head when inside the tunnel and your feet will stick out the end.
 The helmet will have a mirror on it so that you can look out of the tunnel and see a TV screen without having to lift your head.]